lae-laps/potion-utils/README.md

 Bash script to automatically install potion in any linux distro

 ### To use :
+clone this repo:

 `git clone https://github.com/lae-laps/potion-utils/`

+cd into the directory:

 `cd potion-autoinstall/potion-installer/`

+run the installation script:

 `sudo bash potion-autoinstall.sh`